The Dara Knot Myth Meaning & Symbolism

 Listen.
 The wind carries a memory older than stone.
 It whispers of a time when the veil between the worlds was thin as morning mist, and the heart of the forest held a secret.

-In the land of [Tír na nÓg](/myths/tr-na-ng “Myth from Celtic culture.”/), a shadow fell.
+In the land of TĂr na nĂ“g, a shadow fell.
 Not a shadow of night, but of forgetting.
-The great Bile, the Oak that held [the sky](/myths/the-sky “Myth from Persian culture.”/) from [the earth](/myths/the-earth “Myth from Hindu culture.”/) and whose roots drank from the wells of wisdom, began to sicken.
+The great Bile, the Oak that held the sky from the earth and whose roots drank from the wells of wisdom, began to sicken.
 Its leaves, once coins of emerald light, turned brittle and fell in silent, constant rain.
 With its fading, a grey weariness seeped into the land.
 The rivers ran sluggish, the songs of the people grew thin, and a coldness settled in the bone, though the sun still shone.

 Among the people was a woman named Dara.
 She felt the wasting in her own spirit—a hollow where courage once lived, a fracture in her will.
 While others lamented, Dara was visited by a dream.
 In it, she saw not the dying crown of the great Oak, but its roots, plunging deep into a darkness that was not empty, but full.
 A voice, like the creak of ancient timber and the rush of deep water, spoke: “The strength you seek is not above, in the perishing light, but below, in the enduring dark.
 To heal the tree, you must become the knot that binds its despair to its hope.”